Equinoxtic/NocticOS/COMPILING.md

 * Open up your desired Terminal.
 * Type in `cd NocticOS`, and then `dotnet build` to build the program.
 * Another way to build NocticOS is to open up the `BuildNocticOS.bat` file.
+(Can be found in `NocticOS.BatchFiles` directory.)
 * If the build has successfully finished, you can proceed to running NocticOS.

 ## Running NocticOS